amukher3/Identifying-Malaria-infected-cells.-/README.md

 of infected cells from various diseases and note down the accuracy.

 Although, due to scarcity of openly available data-sets this might turn out to be a bit of a daunting task.
-The model is _`NOT`_ meant to generalize to images of Plasma cells.
+NOTE:The model is _`NOT`_ meant to generalize to images of Plasma cells and should be just tested on RBC images of different kinds.